canonical/open-documentation-academy/multipass/Linux.md

 Codename:		kinetic
 ```

 Perhaps after using this instance for a while, we decide what we really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
-We can delete the coherent-trumpetfish instance by running
+We can delete the "coherent-trumpetfish" instance by running

 `multipass delete coherent-trumpetfish`

-Let’s now launch the type of instance we’re looking for by running this:
+Let's now launch the type of instance we're looking for by running this:

 `multipass launch lts --name ltsInstance --memory 2G --disk 10G --cpus 2`

 <a href="#heading--manage-instances"><h2 id="heading--manage-instances">Manage instances</h3></a>

-Now let’s confirm this new instance has the specs we’re looking for by running `multipass info ltsInstance`
+Now let's confirm this new instance has the specs we're looking for by running `multipass info ltsInstance`

 ```plain
 $ multipass info ltsInstance